 3. Learn about Local History at Lindwurm Museum

 In Stein am Rhein, you can also visit the Lindwurm Museum – Stein am Rhein’s only Empire House from 1279.
 A beautifully reconstructed bourgeois house from the mid-19th century, it illustrates the lifestyle of the upper class in small towns.
 In addition to the old furniture, you can also keep a lookout for portraits of people who once inhabited the place.

 In the back of the house, it shows farm life in the 19th century and agricultural work.
-A playroom at the back of the house offers historical toys and costumes for children to play with.
-Household helpers traditionally occupied the back part of the house.
+Imagine working in the stables, watching chickens in the yard, or standing in the laundry room.
+A playroom at the back of the house offers historical toys and costumes for children to play with (note that household helpers traditionally occupied the back part of the house).

 In the area is a magnificent old castle called the Hohenklingen Castle which takes you back in time to the Middle Ages.
 Hohenklingen Castle dates back to the year 1200; it is the town’s most prominent landmark.

 Upon reaching the top of Hohenklingen Castle, you will enjoy stunning views of the Hegau, Lake Constance, and Rhine River.
 As of today, the castle is used as a location for weddings, family gatherings, Christmas parties, seminars, and other events.
 It is a Gilde Restaurant.

 The German word Hexenturm means witch’s tower.
 The Hexenturm was used to house witches and thieves.
 Possibly constructed in the 14th century, Hexenturm was used until about 1800.

 The belief in witches lasted for many years in this region and some witches were executed here in the middle ages up to 1667.
 In Stein am Rhein, 17 people were executed for witchcraft.